 - If an asset, record it in either the prepaid expenses account (for short-term assets) or a fixed assets account (for longer-term assets).

-- If a prepaid asset, monitor it each month and charge it to expense as consumed.
+- If a prepaid expense, monitor it each month and charge it to expense as consumed.

 - If a fixed asset, charge a consistent portion of it to depreciation expense in each month, until it is fully consumed.